-SpeakQL has to be tested on real data in order to validate effectiveness of our approach.
+Experimental Evaluation.
 Since there is no known publicly available dataset of spoken SQL queries, we create the first such dataset using real-world database schemas.
 Using several accuracy metrics such as precision, recall and edit distance, we show that SpeakQL can correct large proportions of errors in the transcriptions produced by a modern ASR.
-For example, we noticed an average lift of 130% in Word Recall Rate.
+For example, we noticed an average lift of 21% in Word Recall Rate.
 Empirically, we show that SpeakQL can achieve real-time latency and can potentially reduce a significant amount of user effort in correcting the query.
-Through user studies, we show that SpeakQL allows users to compose queries significantly faster, achieving an average speedup of 2.7x relative to raw typing.
-Moreover, with SpeakQL, users require less effort in specifying the query, achieving an average speedup of 10x relative to the raw typing effort.
+Through user studies, we show that SpeakQL allows users to compose queries significantly faster, achieving a speedup of average 2.7x and upto 6.7x relative to raw typing.
+Moreover, with SpeakQL, users require less effort in specifying the query, achieving a speedup of average 10x and upto 60x relative to the raw typing.